Series · Aliyun Bailian · Chapter 2

 Picking a Qwen variant by latency and cost, function calling done right, JSON mode without tears, and the enable_thinking + streaming requirement that the docs gloss over.

-This is the article in the series where most of the production wins live.
-The other models are interesting; the LLMs are what every product I have shipped on Bailian has called every minute of every day.
-The official Qwen API reference is dense and complete; this article is the readable companion that picks one path through it.
+This article in the series covers most of the production wins.
+While the other models are interesting, the LLMs are what every product I’ve shipped on Bailian calls every minute of every day.
+The official Qwen API reference is dense and complete; this article is the readable companion that guides you through it.

 Qwen model family